freebsd/freebsd-src/docs/CMake.rst

 **SPHINX_WARNINGS_AS_ERRORS**:BOOL
   If enabled then sphinx documentation warnings will be treated as errors.
 Defaults to ON.

+**LLVM_INSTALL_SPHINX_HTML_DIR**:STRING
+  The path to install Sphinx-generated HTML documentation to.
+This path can either be absolute or relative to the CMAKE_INSTALL_PREFIX.
+Defaults to `share/doc/llvm/html`.

+**LLVM_INSTALL_OCAMLDOC_HTML_DIR**:STRING
+  The path to install OCamldoc-generated HTML documentation to.
+This path can either be absolute or relative to the CMAKE_INSTALL_PREFIX.
+Defaults to `share/doc/llvm/ocaml-html`.

 **LLVM_CREATE_XCODE_TOOLCHAIN**:BOOL
   OS X Only: If enabled CMake will generate a target named